 The Testimony of a Woodcutter Questioned by a High Police Commissioner

 Yes, sir.
 Certainly, it was I who found the body.
 This morning, as usual, I went to cut my daily quota of cedars, when I found the body in a grove in a hollow in the mountains.
 The exact location?
-About 150 meters off the Yamashina stage road.
+About 150 meters from the Yamashina stage road.
 It’s an out-of-the-way grove of bamboo and cedars.

 The body was lying flat on its back dressed in a bluish silk kimono and a wrinkled head-dress of the Kyoto style.
 A single sword-stroke had pierced the breast.
 The fallen bamboo-blades around it were stained with bloody blossoms.
 No, the blood was no longer running.
 The wound had dried up, I believe.
 And also, a gad-fly was stuck fast there, hardly noticing my footsteps.